michaelb/sniprun/README.md

 ### Prerequisites && dependencies

-- Sniprun is Linux-only for now (as of v0.4.0)
+- Sniprun is Linux-only for now (as of v0.4.4)
-- Neovim version >= 0.44 preferably, but should work with older version
+- Neovim version >= 0.43 preferably, but should work with older versions
 - [recommended, but optionnal] cargo and the rust toolchain version >= 1.43.0 (you can find those [here](https://www.rust-lang.org/tools/install)).
 - Compiler / interpreter for the languages you work with must be installed & on your \$PATH.
-In case specific build tools or softwares are required, those are documented in the [doc](https://github.com/michaelb/sniprun/tree/master/doc) folder, for each interpreter, which I urge you to get a look at before getting started as it also contains the potential limitations of each interpreter.
+In case specific build tools or softwares are required, those are documented in the **[doc](https://github.com/michaelb/sniprun/tree/master/doc) folder, for each interpreter, which I urge you to get a look at** before getting started as it also contains the potential limitations of each interpreter.

-For example, most people will probably need:

-- the klepto package: `pip install --user klepto` if they use python with REPL.
-(Python REPL behaviour is enabled by default, but klepto has to be manually installed)

 ### Install Sniprun